larryokubasu5460/larryokubasu5460/README.md

 - 👋 Hi, I’m @larryokubasu5460
-- 👀 I’m interested in data science
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently doing projects with PHP and .NET
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on any interesting projects
 - 📫 How to reach me @larry_okubasu on twitter

 <!---